Look your best with Plexaderm – only $14.95 with free shipping - NewsBreak

 So Natural Permanent Cosmetics has a special all November and December

-ST. LOUIS – Nothing out of order or over the top – it’s permanent cosmetics that really do look natural on clients when they walk out of So Natural Permanent Cosmetics.
-The experts are medically trained and supervised to give you the look you want and need.
-All of November and December, they are offering a free 45-minute facial with new permanent makeup procedure.
-So now, you can be so natural and relaxed.
+Nothing out of order or over the top - it's permanent cosmetics that really do look natural on clients when they walk out of So Natural Permanent Cosmetics.
+So Natural Permanent Cosmetics has a special all ….
+Nothing out of order or over the top - it's permanent cosmetics that...

 FOX2now.com